ITISFoundation/osparc-manual/docs/platform_introduction/Data.md

 * Dat-Core / Pennsieve
 * Sim-Core S3

-Both are accessible using the File Picker or the Data tab in the Dashboard.
+Both are accessible using the File Picker or the Data tab in the **Dashboard**.
 Files can be selected from there to be used within Services.
 Moreover, files can be added (e.g., from your local disk), deleted or downloaded from one of the cloud storages to your computer.

 ![image](https://user-images.githubusercontent.com/28002886/137333179-46ec8f86-369b-4e1d-b7cb-19fbe16ffe8c.png)
 *File access through the Data tab in the o²S²PARC platform.*